opencv/opencv-python/README.md

 ### Installation and Usage

 1. If you have previous/other manually installed (= not installed via ``pip``) version of OpenCV installed (e.g. cv2 module in the root of Python's site-packages), remove it before installation to avoid conflicts.
-2. Make sure that your `pip` version is at minimum 19.3: `pip install --upgrade pip`.
+2. Make sure that your `pip` version is up-to-date (19.3 is the minimum supported version): `pip install --upgrade pip`.
 Check version with `pip -V`.
-For example Linux distributions ship usually with very old `pip` versions which cause a lot of unexpected problems expecially with the `manylinux` format.
+For example Linux distributions ship usually with very old `pip` versions which cause a lot of unexpected problems especially with the `manylinux` format.
 3. Select the correct package for your environment:

     There are four different packages (see options 1, 2, 3 and 4 below) and you should **SELECT ONLY ONE OF THEM**.
 Do not install multiple different packages in the same environment.
 There is no plugin architecture: all the packages use the same namespace (`cv2`).
 If you installed multiple different packages in the same environment, uninstall them all with ``pip uninstall`` and reinstall only one package.